fastly/fanout-compute-js-demo/README.md

     end
 ```

+Once the user is in a room, the app opens a WebSocket connection to the `/api/websocket?roomId=<roomname>` endpoint.
+Unlike the HTTP requests, these connections are held open.
+Realtime updates, such as new questions, new answers, upvotes,
+etc. are sent and received over the connection.

-When a client sends a request to open a WebSocket, that request is 'upgraded' by the `upgrade_websocket` as it is forwarded.
+When `demo-frontend` receives a request to open a WebSocket, it calls `req.upgrade_websocket("edge_app")` to 'upgrade' that
+request. `edge_app` is the name of the backend that refers to `origin` as configured in the Fastly service.
-After this upgrade, Fastly Fanout will hold and continue to hold the WebSocket connection with the client.
-Moreover, it will
+After this upgrade, Fastly will continue to hold the WebSocket connection with the client.
+Moreover, it will translate
-translate any WebSocket messages into HTTP, via the [WebSocket-Over-HTTP Protocol](https://pushpin.org/docs/protocols/websocket-over-http/).
+any WebSocket events and messages over that connection into HTTP requests, via the [WebSocket-Over-HTTP Protocol](https://pushpin.org/docs/protocols/websocket-over-http/).
-Therefore, together with the other REST API calls that are forwarded, all API calls are HTTP requests by the time they reach
+Therefore, together with the other requests described above, all requests are HTTP requests by the time they reach
 `origin`.

 ```mermaid